Skip to content

 load_sessionDistill and load a specific session by ID

-recover_sessionRecover context after /clear using process tracking
+recover_sessionRecover the most-recent session’s context after /clear

 Example: Manual Compaction